HydraMeshnet/developer-portal/glossary.md

 - the expected schema of the claim
 - the expected schema of the evidence
 - the expected schema of witness statement
-- an implied specification of the workflow used to determine if the claim is true and should be signed based on the attached evidence.
+- an implied specification of the workflow and context used to determine if the claim is true and should be signed based on the attached evidence (the constraints)

+This makes the process of requesting a statement fully transparent to anyone.

 ```json
 # Example